sara-nl/clouddocs/vm-scratch-centos.markdown

 ## Configure contextualization

-Once your freshly installed CentOS starts, we will configure your VM so that it auto-configures itself on start up (e.g.: at this point, you can see that there is no active network connection, so you cannot even browse the web).
+Start your freshly installed CentOS from the new template you created in the previous step.
+The last step is to configure your VM so that it auto-configures itself on start up (e.g.: at this point, you can see that there is no active network connection, so you cannot even browse the web).
 OpenNebula deliver their own .rpm to allow contextualization, and you are able to read that .rpm from the _CONTEXT_ CD-ROM because you added that file to the template in the previous section.

 1. **On the VM:** Start a VM from the template you created in the pervious step.
 In a Desktop environment you may open a file explorer, and browse the _CONTEXT_ CD-ROM.
 You should be able to see at least 2 files on that CD-ROM.
 One of them should be the one we manually added to the _Context_ tab of the `template` some steps ago, called: _one-context-4.14.1.rpm_.
-2. **On the VM:** Open a terminal and mount the _CONTEXT_ CD-ROM:
+2. **On the VM:** Open a terminal and mount the _CONTEXT_ CD-ROM (the action has to be performed as root):

 ```sh
 mount -t iso9660 -L CONTEXT -o ro /mnt